damaris-cubos-rosas/primer-repo-remoto/README.md

 # Primer repositorio remoto

-This is the first practice remote repository for Kodemia's bootcamp 24th JS generation.
+This is the first practice for using GITHUB's remote repository for Kodemia's bootcamp 24th JS generation.